ryedin/site/_posts/2016-10-28-dev-test-prod-parity.md

 ![Laptop, CI Service, and Production Service Incompatibility Matrix](/assets/img/dev-test-prod-matrix.png){: .center } *Laptop, CI Service, and Production Service Incompatibility Matrix*

-It’s not impossible to set it all up but there are pitfalls.
+It’s not impossible to set it all up, but there are pitfalls.

+You need to:

-You need to maintain good documentation and scripts in the app codebase to help maintain a Homebrew environment.
+- Maintain good documentation and scripts in the app codebase to help maintain a Homebrew environment

-You need to wrangle a circle.yml file, and SSH in to failed test runners to figure out what packages to install to get the test environment running.
+- Wrangle a [circle.yml](https://circleci.com/docs/configuration/) file, and SSH in to failed test runners to figure out what packages to install to get the test environment running

-You need to understand what the Heroku [Buildpacks](https://devcenter.heroku.com/articles/buildpacks) and Runtime add to build and run your app in production.
+- Understand what the Heroku [Buildpacks](https://devcenter.heroku.com/articles/buildpacks) and Runtime add to build and run your app in production

-You probably need to add hooks to your code base to turn functions off or on in development, testing and production.
+- Add hooks to your code base to turn functions off or on in development, testing and production

 Once it works, it’s smooth sailing.
 Until you want to upgrade Ruby, or add PhantomJS for web acceptance testing, or Homebrew packages change, or...